 Reliability.

 While reliability is generally considered a measure specific feature, this is false.
-The reliability of a measure varies between samples, and thus (Cho & Kim, 2015; Pauly et al., 2018).
+The reliability of a measure varies between samples (Cho & Kim, 2015; Pauly et al., 2018).
 Besides random variation due the sampling error, the variations can also reflect true variation in reliability, also known as reliability heterogeneity (Vacha-Haase, 1998).
 For instance, measures are known to generally show lower reliability in more homogeneous samples as compared to heterogeneous samples (Pike & Hudson, 1998).

 The resulting variations in the measurement scores could contribute to the discrepancy between effects in original and replication research, as well as within replications of the same original effect.
 After all it has long been known that noise in measurement suppresses observed effects and associations (Spearman, 1904).
 Stanley and Spence (2014) simulated data of items on a scale based on levels of sampling error and reliability similar to what is standard in psychological research.
 The results showed that the variation due to measurement error was substantial enough to cause replications of a positive small effect to observe anywhere between a medium negative effect and a large positive effect (Stanley & Spence, 2014).
 In summary, studies using unreliable measures are less replicable, even when the measurement is equally reliable between original and replication.